ZXShady/proposals/ufcs.md

 This is fine since both of the functions do the same thing in this case but what if they don't you will get silent breakage and class writers can't gurantee what their api provides, and this is why this paper chosed an explicit syntax for that, it avoids all the issues.

-An API can provide a gurantee that all accesses of its const member functions are thread-safe, extension methods would break that as both `x.ext()` and `x.mem()` look the same.
+An API can provide a gurantee that all accesses of its const member functions are thread-safe, extension methods would break that as both `x.ext()` and `x.mem()` look the same, while this proposal provides explicit intent `x.Utils::ext()` is clear that it is not part of the official api.

 Limitations and Impact